 Participants

 Eighty-eight healthy, right-handed participants (ages 18-40) with no history of psychiatric or neurological disease provided written informed consent to participate in this study.
 Of these, 48 participants (16 males; ages 18-40, mean = 25.17, SD = 4.14) completed all sessions.
 Due to a technical error, behavioral data from the cTBS-sham session were unavailable for one participant, but data from the other two sessions were included in the analysis where applicable.
-MRI data for five resting-state scans were not acquired and were excluded from analysis.
+MRI data for five resting-state scans were not acquired and excluded from analysis.
 All participants fasted for at least four hours before each study visit.

 Study design

-The study consisted of eight visits (1A, D), with Day 1 and Day 2 occurring consecutively and repeated across three sessions.
+The study consisted of eight visits (1A, D), with Day 1 and Day 2 occurring on consecutive days.
+The two-day experiment was repeated across three sessions.
 Sessions were spaced at least one week apart, with a median interval of 13.5 days, a mean of 18.02 days (SD = 9.09), and a range of 7 to 63 days.
 On each Day 1 and Day 2, participants received either continuous theta-burst stimulation (cTBS, labeled C) or sham stimulation (S).
 Over the three sessions, they experienced three TMS conditions: cTBS-sham (CS), sham-cTBS (SC), and sham-sham (SS).
-The order of these conditions was counterbalanced, with 9 participants receiving CS-SC-SS, 7 receiving CS-SS-SC, and the remaining 32 equally assigned to one of the other four possible sequences.
+The order of these conditions was counterbalanced, with 9 participants receiving CS-SC-SS, 7 receiving CS-SS-SC, and the remaining 32 equally assigned to one of the other four possible sequences (SC-CS-SS, SC-SS-CS, SS-CS-SC, and SS-SC-CS).

 To prevent differences in stimulation location from affecting participants’ experience across sessions, each participant received TMS targeting either the anterior or posterior portion of the lateral OFC throughout all three sessions.
 Among the participants, 16 of 32 females and 9 of 16 males received TMS targeted to the posterior portion.
 Additionally, the order of satiation conditions was counterbalanced: half of the participants received a sweet meal in their first session, while the other half received a savory meal.
 The sated odor type alternated for each participant across the three sessions (e.g., savory-sweet-savory or sweet-savory-sweet).